-- Refrigerated air dryers chill the air until water vapor condenses and drops out.
+- Look for refrigerated air dryers for sale to chill the air until water vapor condenses and drops out.
 They dry air down to a dew point of 38°F. This is adequate for most industrial compressed air applications.

-- Desiccant air dryers use desiccating beads to adsorb and remove water vapor from the air.
+- Buy desiccant air dryers that use desiccating beads to adsorb and remove water vapor from the air.
 They produce ultra-dry air at a dew point of -40 to -100°F. Desiccant air dryers may be needed for specialty applications including laboratory, food processing, outdoor use in winter and pharmaceutical production.

 A heat exchanger captures the excess heat produced by air compression.
 The heat exchanger not only removes excess heat from your compressed air system, but actually captures it so it can be used for other purposes.
 Waste heat from the air compressor can be used to heat parts of your facility, provide heat for production processes, or to heat hot water.
 The heat exchanger will pay for itself over time as it reduces your energy bills by putting waste heat to use.